-- Jewish people have 13 rules of Torah interpretation.
+- There are 13 rules of Torah interpretation in Jewish hermeneutics.

-- There are 12 tribes of Israel, yet there are 13 if we count Ephraim and Manasseh instead of Joseph.
+- There are 12 tribes of Israel, yet there are 13 if one counts Ephraim and Manasseh instead of Joseph.

 - There are 613 Torah commandments.
 (600 + 13).
 Six is the number of a man made in the image of Elohim and 13 is the number of love.
 Truly, all the commandments hang on one: LOVE (First God, and then your neighbor as yourself).

-- The thirteenth chapter of 1 Corinthians teaches us all about LOVE.
+- The thirteenth chapter of 1 Corinthians teaches about LOVE.

 - 6+7=13.
-If we look at the ideal for the number 6 (man expressing the image of God and sacrificial love) and the number 7 (divine rest, completeness, and reverence), we see both love and unity intertwined.
+The ideal for the number 6 (man expressing the image of God and sacrificial love) added to the number 7 (divine rest, completeness, and reverence), produces both love and unity.

-- However, if we look at the negative side of 6 (man following the image of the beast) and 7 (one who separates or causes strife between brothers), we see rebellion, destruction, and apathy.
-This is best depicted by the seventh church of Revelation: Laodicea (The people lack love; they are apathetic, indifferent, or “lukewarm”.)
+- The negative side of 6 (man following the image of the beast) added to 7 (one who separates or causes strife between brothers), produces rebellion, destruction, and apathy.
+It is fear based, rather than being rooted in perfect love.
+This is best depicted by the seventh church of Revelation: Laodicea (The people lack love; they are apathetic, indifferent, or “lukewarm.”)